 Megha Mohan completed her PhD at Griffith University in 2017 where she studied the cellular and molecular biology of Parkinson’s disease.
 Megha is a Research Assistant in SIP and is part of the Cell Purification Team.
 She applies her cell biology knowledge to purify cells from the olfactory system for use in transplantation studies.

 Hailing from Ottawa, Canada, Graham Smyth is a Research Assistant in the Transplantation team in SIP.
 Graham holds a Bachelor's in Biology from the University of Ottawa and a Master's in Zoology from the University of British Columbia.
 The focus of his Master's research was to understand how visual information is encoded in the brains of birds specialised for different modes of locomotion.
 He is exited to still be researching the nervous system in SIP, but in a more translational setting.
+Graham has also recently entered into the Medicine program at Griffith University.

 Edith Miller obtained a Diploma of Laboratory Technologies in 2009 and in 2008, while still studying, started work in a Gold Coast histology lab where she acquired a great deal of knowledge in all things related to histology and cytology.
 Edith has joined SIP working in both the Cleaning Up The Injury Site and Transplantation teams where she is able to utilise her knowledge and experience in histology to undertake cryosectioning and immunofluorescence duties.